Seemingly endless opportunities for adventure wait for you on this Yellowstone National Park itinerary.

 After the falls you will head back to the intersection and turn towards Lamar Valley… Have your binoculars in hand!

-Insider tip: The Yellowstone River Picnic Area in the Lamar Valley is a great spot to stop for lunch.
-It even comes equipped with a quiet scenic trail down to the Yellowstone River.
+Insider tip: The Yellowstone River Picnic Area in the Lamar Valley is a great spot to stop for lunch with a side of wildlife spotting.
+It even comes equipped with a quiet scenic trail down to the Yellowstone River, where you might get a chance to see bald eagles.

 Lamar Valley is a wildlife lover’s dream.
 Take your time driving through this section and use pullouts frequently to scan the hillsides with your binoculars or scope.